Rescue-Me-Project/RescueStation-DemoMobileClient/code/investigations/ackNack/ackNack_build_notes.md

 Under Develop→Authentication→Templates, a "Subject" has a project number (here, it is `project-930939697602`) - maybe this is the alternative endpoint for topic HTTP posts?

+### 400 error and bomb out on topic subscriptions

+Subsacribing to topics with / in their path caused a 400 and unhandled core dump - switched out to an underscore, which is apparently a valid character.